 With this data you now have a baseline for the organization overall:

-- The average user visits the intranet twice a day
+- The average user visits the intranet once a day

 2. Compare Specific Departments or Locations to the Baseline